Abhishek2634/agentic-sec-analyzer/README.md

 ## ☁️ Deployment

-This application is configured for easy deployment:
+This application is configured for easy deployment to modern hosting platforms.

 -   The **Frontend** can be deployed to **Vercel** by importing the GitHub repository and setting the root directory to `frontend`.
--   The **Backend** can be deployed to **Render** as a Web Service, setting the root directory to `backend` and using `uvicorn main:app --host 0.0.0.0 --port $PORT` as the start command.
+-   The **Backend** is deployed to **Railway** as a Web Service.
+    -   Set the **Root Directory** to `backend`.
+    -   Railway will automatically use the `Procfile` to determine the start command: `web: uvicorn main:app --host 0.0.0.0 --port $PORT`.

-Remember to set the necessary environment variables in your deployment platforms.
+Remember to set the `OPENAI_API_KEY`, `SEC_API_KEY`, and `FRONTEND_URL` environment variables on Railway, and the `NEXT_PUBLIC_API_BASE_URL` on Vercel.

+## Challenges & Solutions

+Deploying this full-stack AI application involved solving several real-world challenges:
+-   **CORS Errors:** Fixed by explicitly setting the `FRONTEND_URL` in the backend's `CORSMiddleware`.
+-   **Build Timeouts:** The initial build failed due to the large size of PyTorch.
+This was solved by modifying `requirements.txt` to force a CPU-only installation, significantly reducing build time.
+-   **Memory Exhaustion:** The server crashed on startup because it tried to load the large sentence-transformer model into memory immediately.
+This was fixed by deferring the model loading until it was actually needed by the Q&A function.
+-   **Server-Side Connection Errors:** The backend initially failed to connect to external APIs.
+This was solved by adding `certifi` to the project to provide the necessary SSL certificates.

 ## 📄 License